 - Avoid jargon, acronyms, and terms that may be unfamiliar to applicants interested in making a transition from another industry.

 - Make sure that your posting is free from spelling and grammar errors.

 - Share your post with other professionals to ask for feedback.

 There are lots of great options.
 These include:

 Be sure to choose posting platforms that will be visited most often by your pool of applicants.

 This seems like a lot of work.
-Is this really worth my time to write a great job posting?
+Is it really worth my time to write a great job posting?

-It may take you an hour or more to write a great job posting, but that time is a worthwhile investment.
-When you write a great job posting, several things will happen:
+It may take you an hour or more to write a great job posting, but it’s a worthwhile investment.
+When you write a great job posting, several things can happen:

 - You may receive fewer applications as candidates self-select out of the application process when they realize they may be lacking some of the requirements that are critical for success

 - You’ll likely attain higher quality applications from candidates who believe they can succeed in a role